ottomatica/docable-notebooks/examples/workshops/EngineeringBasics/Package-Managers.md

 ##### Installing HomeBrew on Mac OS X

 Homebrew is a popular package manager for MacOS.
-To install, open a terminal window and run the install command shown on [http://brew.sh/](http://brew.sh/).

 Let's check if we have `brew` installed on the system.
+If not, you will be redirected to the [Homebrew Install Notebook](setup/install-brew.md).
 ```bash|{type: 'command', platform:'darwin'}
 brew --version
 ```